 Vital Proteins vs. Great Lakes is quite the collagen company showdown.
 Both look excellent and are packed with benefits.
-Which one is best?
+Which collagen product is best?
 Is one actually better than the other?
 Read on to find out.
 But let’s just say I was a little surprised.

 About Vital Proteins

-The founder of the company was inspired to create the products because of knee pain he experienced one day while he was out running.
+The founder of the company was inspired to create the collagen protein powder because of knee pain he experienced one day while he was out running.
 He wanted to heal and protect his body so he wouldn’t have to give up one of the things he loved to do.

 What They Offer